How to Become a Private Duty Nurse

 What is the Job Outlook for Private Duty Nurses?

-3,096,700 Registered Nurses in the United States.
-By 2029, there will be a need for additional 221,900 nurses, which is an expected growth of 7%.
+According to the BLS, there's a projected job growth for nurses of 6% from 2021 to 2031.
 With the increased need in private home care nurses and an aging population, the need for private nurses will continue to increase.

 Generally, in order for an individual to renew their RN license, they will need to fill out an application, complete a specific number of CEU hours, and pay a nominal fee.